indie/mastodon/ApacheConfigDocs/localhost_setup.md

      Use `bundle info [gemname]` to see where a bundled gem is installed.

+Remove default system yarn, if any (it's probably old; you can check the date as follows)

+     ls -al /usr/bin/yarn
+     -rwxr-xr-x 1 root root 20734 Feb 23  2018
+     rm -rf /usr/bin/yarn

-Install yarn
+Install yarn via npm, and symbolically link to default

-     curl -sS https://dl.yarnpkg.com/debian/pubkey.gpg | sudo apt-key add -
+    npm install -g yarn
+    sudo ln -s /usr/local/bin/yarn /usr/bin/yarn

+Finally, confirm you have a recent version

 To build a local development environment that actually runs Mastodon like it will be on a production server, a user named `mastodon` needs to exist; let's set that up with your postgres:

      $ sudo -u postgres psql
      psql (10.8 (Ubuntu 10.8-0ubuntu0.18.10.1))